1982–83 UCLA Bruins men's basketball team

 The 1982–83 UCLA Bruins men's basketball team represented the University of California, Los Angeles in the 1982–83 NCAA Division I men's basketball season.
 Larry Farmer was in his second year as the head coach, and the Bruins started the season ranked 7th in the nation (AP Poll).
-On December 28, the Bruins hosted #13 Louisville, winning 76-72.
-UCLA beat the #18 (AP Poll) Washington Huskies 84-65, on February 2.
-UCLA's team won the Pac-10 regular season and finished 7th AP and UPI polls.
+On December 28, the Bruins hosted #13 Louisville, winning 76–72.
+UCLA beat the #18 (AP Poll) Washington Huskies 84–65, on February 2.
+UCLA's team won the Pac-10 regular season and finished 7th in the AP and UPI polls.